Diversity is good, actually

 It feels odd to have to make these arguments for diversity, again, some centuries after the Enlightenment.
-And decades after Darwin, in whose name many fallacious opposite “interpretations” are levied.
+And centuries after Darwin, in whose name many fallacious opposite “interpretations” are levied.
+But apparently we must say it: diversity is good, actually.

-Nevertheless, the evidence is there for us as it has always been.
-Diversity isn’t a bad thing — it’s a good thing.
-For populations, for economies, for problem solving, for all of us.
+The evidence is there for us as it has always been.
+Diversity isn’t a bad thing — it’s almost universally a good thing.
+For populations, for economies, for problem solving — for all of us.
 The more options there are, the higher probability that one of them might be the right match, or the thing that solves the problem, or the best selection for the job at hand.

-So there’s a strict mathematical component to the arguments for diversity, but beyond that many fields have weighed in on the utility and pragmatic value of diversity.
+In economics, Modern Portfolio Theory is based on the formal proof that diverse portfolios are stronger and more resilient to risk without sacrificing returns.
+So there’s a strict mathematical component to the arguments for diversity, but beyond that many other fields have also weighed in on the utility and pragmatic value of diversity.
 This assortment is a work in progress I’ll continue to add to over time:

 • In business, a diversity of new ideas leads to better decision-making and increased innovation; studies show a diverse workforce, as well as a diverse board, nets better results and outperforms their more conformist cousins.
+Conversely, too much groupthink and stale ideas lead to worse outcomes and less resilient firms.

-• Condorcet jury theorem: the more people there are making a decision, the more right it will be.
+• Condorcet jury theorem: the more informed people there are making a decision, the more right it will be.
 Plurality makes better decisions.
 See also: wisdom of crowds

 • Law of large numbers: the more data points you have, the more accurate your distribution will be.